-‘Fox News’ Laughs, Quickly Cuts Sound As Donald Trump Slurs Speech At 1st Rally Since Impeachment Trial Began
+Fox News Quickly Cuts Sound As Donald Trump Slurs Speech At 1st Rally Since Impeachment Trial Began

 During the rally, immediately after he somehow tripped over the word “criminal,” the Fox News broadcast that was carrying Trump’s speech quickly lowered the sound, as an in-studio anchor talked over the president.

-But even before the anchor began speaking over the lowered sound, an unidentified person in the Fox News studio was heard audibly laughing as Trump failed to get out the word, as seen in the video below post via Twitter by Vox.com reporter Aaron Rupar, who said on Twitter that he was unable to identify the source of the laughter.
+But even before the anchor began speaking over the lowered sound, an unidentified person in the Fox News studio was heard audibly laughing as Trump failed to get out the word, as seen in the below video — provided via Twitter by Vox reporter Aaron Rupar.
+Rupar said on Twitter that he was unable to identify the source of the laughter.

 “Democrats decided to shield and shelter crimnik — look,” Trump is seen saying in the video.